Greece denies report it may opt out of receiving more bailout money

-Greece on Tuesday denied a German newspaper report it could opt out of receiving bailout loans needed to make a July debt repayment if its lenders fail to offer clear debt relief terms to the crisis-hit country despite it having passed more reforms.
+Greece on Tuesday denied a German newspaper report it could refuse receipt of bailout loans needed to make a July debt repayment if its lenders fail to offer clear debt relief terms, despite it having passed more reforms.

-Euro zone finance ministers failed to agree with the International Monetary Fund last week on debt relief terms for Greece and did not release new loans to Athens but recognized it had made significant progress with reforms.

-The country has about €7-billion of debt maturing in July, a sum it will not be able to repay unless it gets a new tranche of creditors’ money out of its current bailout worth up to €86-billion, the third aid programme since the crisis began.

-Greek Finance Minister Euclid Tsakalotos said the report distorted what he said during a press briefing a day earlier and added it was not true that Greece was putting aside money on its own to make the debt repayment.
+Greek Finance Minister Euclid Tsakalotos dismissed the report saying it distorted what he said during a news briefing a day earlier.

 “Bild has distorted what I said yesterday,” he told Reuters when asked to comment on the report.